Running with an Abdominal Strain

 Let’s break it down and figure out when it’s a good idea and how to do it without regretting every step.

-First off, leg day is non-negotiable if you want to be a stronger, faster runner.
+If you want to be a stronger, faster runner, skipping leg day isn’t an option.
 Sure, the more you run the better you get at it, but leg day?
 That’s the secret sauce for a powerful stride and injury prevention.

 Here’s why leg day matters: